takanyanta/Horse-Racing-Prediction/README.md

 ## Process

 ### 1. Collecting past data
-* By using the technique of Web Scraping, extracting the race data from <a href="https://www.netkeiba.com/">net keiba</a>.
+* By using the technique of Web Scraping, extracting the race data from <a href="https://www.netkeiba.com/">netkeiba.com</a>.
+* As there are enormous race data, it takes tremendous times by extracting all data.
+So focusing on "not retired horse".

 ### 2. Descriptive analysis

 ### 3. Optimization of betting